FlowRunner-AI/docs/automations/content/reference/external-callback-trigger.md

  When the trigger is activated in the flow, any successor blocks of the trigger will be able to access that data via [Expression Editor](../flow-editing/expressioneditor.md).

 ![external callback result](../images/ext-callback-result-object.png)

-Furthermore, the URL call may include a special "user-token," which identifies a logged-in user.
-This user object is also available to subsequent blocks, adding an extra layer of security and context to the flow.

 ## Callback with a Logged-In User